cap-js/docs/plugins/index.md

 :::

-## OData v2 Proxy
+## OData V2 Adapter

-The OData v2 Proxy is a protocol adapter that allows you to expose your services as OData v2 services.
+The CDS OData V2 Adapter is a protocol adapter that allows you to expose your services as OData V2 services.
 For Node.js, this is provided through the [@cap-js-community/odata-v2-adapter](https://www.npmjs.com/package/@cap-js-community/odata-v2-adapter) plugin, which converts incoming OData V2 requests to CDS OData V4 service calls and responses back.
 For Java, this is built in.

 Available for: